nystudio107/craft-twig-sandbox/README.md

 ### WhitelistSecurityPolicy

-The `WhitelistSecurityPolicy` is a `SecurityPolicy` that specifies the Twig tags, filters, and functions that **are** allowed.
+The `WhitelistSecurityPolicy` is a `SecurityPolicy` that specifies the Twig tags, filters, functions, and object methods/properties that **are** allowed.

-It defaults to [reasonable subset of whitelisted](https://github.com/nystudio107/craft-twig-sandbox/blob/develop-v5/src/twig/WhitelistSecurityPolicy.php#L19) Twig tags, filters, and functions, but you can customize it as you see fit:
+It defaults to [reasonable subset of whitelisted](https://github.com/nystudio107/craft-twig-sandbox/blob/develop-v5/src/twig/WhitelistSecurityPolicy.php#L19) Twig tags, filters, functions, and object methods/properties, but you can customize it as you see fit:

 ```php
 use nystudio107\crafttwigsandbox\twig\WhitelistSecurityPolicy;